lmitechnologies/LMI_AI_Solutions/lmi_utils/image_utils/README.md

 ## Documentation

+*@Rugved remove all TODO's and comments before merge*

 #### Scripts

 - `allignment_utils.py`: This file contains functions to get the contours of the image, get the bounding box of the contours, and align the image based on the bounding box.